Log Cabin Workshop

 Rebuilding the 19th century Farm at Montpelier

 Join Montpelier's craftsmen in hewing logs to recreate one of the early 19th century slave quarters that was part of the farm complex during the early 19th century.
+This structure will be 12ftx14ft and feature a clay floor, log chimney and is based on a site we found through archaeological excavations.
 Participants will spend a week learning wood working and joinery techniques that were used in Madison's era.
-Based on information derived from archaeological excavations, we will be recreating the cabin that was lived in by Granny Millie (described in Lafayette's visit in 1825).
+Based on information derived from archaeological excavations, we will be recreating the cabin that was lived in by Madison's field slaves.
 In 2014, we reconstructed Granny Milly's log cabin home adjacent to the mansion grounds. following link for more information on that reconstruction.
 We have two program dates:

 While participating in the program, you will stay in the antebellum plantation house, “Arlington House,” or for those wanting private rooms, there are other housing options at Montpelier and at local B&Bs.